Non-loose torus knots: Introduction

 \begin{question} Are there any non-loose Legendrian knots with invariants in $R_2$?
 Is the cardinality of the pre-image of any point in $R_1$ under the geography map $\Phi$ on non-loose Legendrian knots bounded by 1? \end{question}

 It was also asked in \cite{Etnyre13} if for any knot $K$, there are at most finitely many contact structures in which it could have non-loose representatives and if there were finitely many contact structures in which there could be infinitely many Legendrian representatives mapping to a fixed point $(\rot,\tb)$.
 (It was suggested that there might just be two such contact structures.)
-All our examples point to the answer being YES to both these questions, but our examples of the $(2,-(2n+1))$--torus knots show that this finite number of contact structures can be arbitrarily large.
+All our examples point to the answer being YES to both these questions, but our examples of the $(2,-(2n+1))$-torus knots show that this finite number of contact structures can be arbitrarily large.

-In \cite{BakerOnaran15}, Baker and Onaran defined three invariants that quantify ``how tight" are the complement of non-loose Legendrian knots.
-Our results given quite a bit of new information about two of them, so we discuss those.
-Given a non-loose knot $L$, they were the \dfn{depth of $L$}, $d(L)$, defined to be the minimal number of times an overtwisted disk intersects $L$ and the \dfn{tension of $L$}, $t(L)$, defined to be the minimal number of stabilizations needed to make $L$ loose.
-In \cite[Problem~6.1]{BakerOnaran15}, they asked for constructions of non-loose Legendrian knots with arbitrarily large tension.
-We can easily construct such examples by finding torus knots with arbitrarily large wings, as is guaranteed by Theorem~\ref{bigwings} (and we can similarly find such examples for positive torus knots in $\xi_1$).
+In \cite{BakerOnaran15}, Baker and Onaran defined three invariants that quantify ``how tight" the complements of non-loose Legendrian knots are.
+Our results give quite a bit of new information about two of them, so we discuss those.
+Given a non-loose knot $L$, they were the \dfn{depth of $L$}, $\dep(L)$, defined to be the minimal number of times an overtwisted disk intersects $L$ and the \dfn{tension of $L$}, $\ten(L)$, defined to be the minimal number of stabilizations needed to make $L$ loose.
+Previously examples only show that $\ten$ can be $1$ and $\dep$ can be $2$.
+So, in \cite[Problem~6.1]{BakerOnaran15}, Baker and Onaran asked for constructions of non-loose Legendrian knots with arbitrarily large tension and depth.
+We can show the following. \begin{corollary} Given any integer $n$ there is a non-loose Legendrian torus knot $L$ with $\ten(L)>n$ and $\dep(L)>n$. \end{corollary} \begin{proof} Theorem~\ref{bigwings} shows there are Legendrian torus knots with arbitrarily large wings.
+The peaks in these wings that are farthest from the infinite $\textsf{X}$ give the desired Legendrian knots.
+Similarly, using the algorithm in Section~\ref{thealgorithm} we see that there are positive torus knots with arbitrarily large diamonds, given such examples in the fixed contact structure $\xi_1$.

-Baker and Onaran also noted that tension can be refined to consider only positive or negative stabilizations, so we set $t_\pm(L)$ to be the minimal number of $\pm$ stabilizations that are required to make $L$ loose.
-From prior work, {\em e.g.}~\cite{Etnyre13}, it is clear that $t_\pm(L)$ can be infinite.
-In \cite[Question 6.7]{BakerOnaran15} it was asked if there was an $L$ such that both $t_+(L)$ and $t_-(L)$ can be infinite.
-The ``extra" Legendrian $L_e$ for negative torus knots given in Theorem~\ref{thm:>pq} is an example of such a non-loose Legendrian knot.
-Similarly, Baker and Onaran \cite[Question 6.7]{BakerOnaran15} asked if one could have both $t_\pm(L)$ larger than $t(L)$.
-Again, our extra Legendrian has $t_\pm(L_e)=\infty$ and $t(L_e)=2$, so the answer is YES.

-It was shown in \cite{BakerOnaran15} that $t(L)\leq d(L)$, so the examples above (ones with arbitrarily large wings) show that $d(L)$ can be arbitrarily large.
+It was shown in \cite{BakerOnaran15} that $t(L)\leq d(L)$, so the examples above show that $\dep(L)$ can be arbitrarily large. \end{proof}